Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Introduction

 \section{Introduction}

-The study on word segmentation\footnote{Although \textit{spacing} is more appropriate for Korean, we use \textit{segmentation} instead for consistency.} has been done for many languages including Hindi \cite{garg2010segmentation}, Arabic \cite{lee2003language}, Chinese \cite{chen2015gated}, Japanese \cite{sassano2002empirical}, and Korean \cite{lee2002automatic}.
-The necessity for segmentation depends on language; e.g., in Japanese, it is not obligatory.
-However, in Korean, the spaces between words\footnote{The unit for spacing in Korean is called \textit{eojeol} (어절).
-It corresponds with \textit{word} in English but differs in that it is a composition of morphemes rather than an inflection.} are indispensable for readability of the text \cite{lee2013automatic} and possibly for the naturalness of the speech generated from the text.
+Digitized text is an essential medium of communication nowadays, and compared to handwriting, readability is more likely to be obtained by various preprocessing such as enlarging and double spacing the letters and lines.
+Nonetheless, word segmentation is still a cumbersome issue since it regards the word morphology, which may affect the syntax and semantics of the text.
+Thus, the study on word segmentation\footnote{Although \textit{spacing} is more appropriate for Korean, we use \textit{segmentation} instead for consistency.} has been done for many languages including Hindi \cite{garg2010segmentation}, Arabic \cite{lee2003language}, Chinese \cite{chen2015gated}, Japanese \cite{sassano2002empirical}, and Korean \cite{lee2002automatic}.

+Although readability and machine comprehensibility matter, the necessity for segmentation depends on the language.
+For instance, in scriptio continua such as Japanese, segmentation is not obligatory in the writing process.
+However, in contemporary Seoul Korean, the spaces between words\footnote{The unit for spacing in Korean is called \textit{eojeol} (어절).
+It corresponds with \textit{word} in English.} are indispensable for the readability of the text \cite{lee2013automatic} and possibly for the naturalness of the speech synthesized thereof.

-Nonetheless, in real-world language life where input through a device is universal, giving space with an additional entry can be an annoying or time-consuming process.
-For example, in a real-time chatting via desktop or mobile keyboards, some users tend to enter non-segmented texts which lack in readability and even sometimes cause ambiguity.
-This originates mainly in the annoyance, but sometimes it is a challenging issue for digitally marginalized people such as the handicapped or the elderly (Figure 1).
-We were inspired by the technical needs that the readability issue is expected to be resolved with a web-based real-time automatic segmentation.
+We discerned that, in current language life where input through a device is universal, giving space with additional typing can be a time-consuming process.
+For example, in real-time chatting via desktop or mobile keyboards, some users enter non-segmented texts which lack readability and sometimes cause ambiguity.
+It prevents readers from concentrating on the text and makes it difficult for further natural language understanding (NLU) modules to perform the desired action.
+This often happens to originate from carelessness.
+However, we also observed that sometimes this unintentionally takes place, as a challenging issue for digital minorities such as the disabled or the elderly (Fig. 1), especially when they try to get familiar with the up-to-date electronic devices such as mobile phone.
+We were inspired by the technical needs that the readability issue should be resolved with an assistive, automatic word segmentation that preserves genuine user intention.